-Upon assuming the role of President, kickstart organizational efforts promptly.
-Initiate a dialogue with the outgoing President to establish a formal transition date for the records.
+Upon assuming the role of President, get started by meeting with the outgoing President to establish a formal transition date for the records.
 Facilitate meetings between Board Members and their predecessors to hand over Procedure Binders and pertinent information.
 Read the Bylaws and check the expiration date as they expire every three years.
 See LouisianaPTA.org/bylaws.

+Get organized.
 To streamline the workflow, set up a dedicated workspace for presidential duties.
 Create folders on both your computer and cloud storage for efficient file sharing.
-Invest time in organizing your physical workspace at home where your Presidential binder and files will be stored.
-Stay well-informed and connected within the PTA community by exploring resources like LouisianaPTA.org, PTA.org and join the PTA Local Leader group on Facebook to engage with fellow PTA leaders.
+Invest time in organizing the physical workspace at home where the Presidential binder and files will be stored.
+Stay well-informed and connected within the PTA community by exploring resources like LouisianaPTA.org, PTA.org and join the Facebook "PTA Local Leader Group" to engage with fellow PTA leaders.
 Immediately register at LouisianaPTA.org/register.
 Review all sections of the LAPTA Toolkit which are posted at LouisianaPTA.org/toolkits.

 Financial Check Up: Coordinate with the Treasurer at the beginning of the fiscal year to update the signatories at the bank.
 Authorized bank signers may have debit cards issued in their name and the name of the PTA if the local school board allows it (not permitted in Caddo Parish.)
 Appoint the Audit Committee Members at a meeting by making a motion.
-Arrange for documents to be delivered to the Audit Committee and give ample time for the report to be completed before the Affiliation Report is due at the end of October.
+Arrange for documents to be delivered to the Audit Committee and give ample time for the report to be completed before the Affiliation Report is due October 31.
 See LouisianaPTA.org/treasurer.

-Starting Your PTA Work: Conduct a meeting with the newly elected officers within 30 days of the election.
+Start Your PTA Work: Conduct a meeting with the newly elected officers within 30 days of the election.
 Schedule a planning meeting for the Board of Directors (BOD).
 The BOD includes the elected officers (President, Vice-President, Treasurer, and Secretary), the principal, parliamentarian, Standing Committee chairs, and additional committee and chair positions such as historian, faculty representative, and student representatives.
-Review the current Bylaws and create the Standing Rules with the entire Board.
+Caddo Parish designates all principals as an additional, unelected PTA Vice-President.
+Review the current Bylaws and create Standing Rules.
 The Bylaws contain many job responsibilities, timelines, and due dates.
 Reviewing them together gets everyone on the same page with the same expectations.
 Determine the goals for the year and the PTA programs to be implemented.
 Make sure Board Members know to check with the President before speaking on behalf of the PTA, sending correspondence, or discussing PTA business with the principal.
 When filling open positions on the BOD, strive for a balance of experienced and new members who represent the community's demographics.
-All Board Members should submit their names and contact information as soon as possible each year at LouisianaPTA.org/register.
+All Board Members are encouraged to register each year with LAPTA at LouisianaPTA.org/register.
+Only officers are required to register.

 Meet with the principal to discuss school plans for the year.
-Establish a calendar in cooperation with the principal to include school holidays, Board Meetings, General Membership Meetings, PTA special events, election dates, Budget and Nominating Committee dates, PTA program deadlines, PTA Founders' Day on February 17, membership dues deadlines, LAPTA Leadership Training (required), and LAPTA grants, awards, and contests.
-Reference the LAPTA Calendar.
+Establish a calendar in cooperation with the principal to include school holidays, Board Meetings, General Membership Meetings, PTA special events, election dates, Budget and Nominating Committee dates, PTA program deadlines, PTA Founders' Day on February 17, membership dues deadlines, LAPTA training, and LAPTA grants, awards, and contests.
+Reference the LAPTA calendar at LouisianaPTA.org/calendar.
 Continue to meet regularly with the principal.